ToleeraaImmiruu/Delala-E-commerce-platform/README.md

 🚗 Delala.com Backend – Car Marketplace API

 A clean and developer-friendly Node.js + Express + MongoDB backend for the Delala.com platform.
-This project is a starter template for building car marketplace platforms (no houses included).
+This project is a starter template for building car marketplace platforms.

 It comes with:
 ✅ JWT Authentication (Login, Register, Logout)